BrendelGroup/AEGeAn/docs/api.rst

   Determine the length of an mRNA's coding sequence.

+.. c:function:: GtArray *agn_mrna_exons(GtFeatureNode *mrna)

+  Return an array containing pointers to all exons associated with the given mRNA, sorted by postion.
+The user does not need to free the array: it will be freed when the mRNA object is deleted.

+.. c:function:: GtIntervalTree *agn_mrna_exon_tree(GtFeatureNode *mrna)

+  Return an interval tree containing pointers to all exons associated with the given mRNA.
+The user does not need to free the tree object: it will be freed when the mRNA object is deleted.

 .. c:function:: GtRange agn_multi_child_range(GtFeatureNode *top, GtFeatureNode *rep)

   If a top-level feature ``top`` contains a multifeature child (with multi representative ``rep``), use this function to get the complete range of the multifeature.